Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 - **has-bbox**: A flag to indicate if the feature has a BBox
 - **has-offsets**: A flag to indicate if the feature has offsets associated with each line in the geometry (relavent for lines[3D] and polygons[3D])
 - **has-indices**: A flag to indicate if the feature has indices.
 This is relavent for polygons[3D].
-- **has-tesselation**: A flag to indicate if the feature has tesselation.
+- **has-tessellation**: A flag to indicate if the feature has tessellation.
 This is relavent for polygons[3D].
 - **has-mValues**: A flag to indicate if the feature has M-Values
 - **is-single**: A flag to indicate if the feature is single valued or multi valued.